cse110-sp21-group5/cse110-sp21-group5/admin/meetings/042621-startpitch.md

 # User Stories
 - Personality
-  - How will our software fit his personality/lifestyle?
+  - How will our software fit his/her personality/lifestyle?
-  - How will it solve his problem
+  - How will it solve his/her problem
   - alleviate fear-uncertainty-doubt (FUD)
   - make it desirable-useful-functional (DUF)

-- Aasem - Samer Middle-Eastern international student in US, devout Muslim, goes to mosque, early 20s
-- Ben
-- James
-- Evan
-- Matt - Mongolian Male, mid 30's, Father
-- Jessi -

-## Batbayar
-- Bio - Lives in Mongolia.
-His apartment is in downtown UB, but the WiFi is spotty.
-He is a gamer.
-Bat likes to run, but in the winter it gets too cold so he mostly does calisthenics at home.
-Loves coffee and green tea.
-Bat's 9yo daughter likes anime and always tries to get him to watch it with her during his work hours, since he gets his best work done in the evening when .
-He expects to continue working from home after
+- Everyone created and uploaded a unique user persona according to a template
+- We discussed the personas
+- Ideas for Statement of Purpose
-- Goals/Interests
+  - a
-- Pain Points/Concerns
+  - b
-- Skills
+  - c
-- Hobbies
+  - etc.
+Another meeting this week to work on system diagrams and wireframes